skyylex/skyylex.github.io/_posts/2017-02-28-nsobject-internals-autorelease_and_autoreleasepool.md

 };
 ```

-I'm not expert in magic, so here it's only assumption, which I have.
+I'm not expert in magic, so here it's only assumption.
 First of all it's clear that this `struct` itself isn't very useful.
 Initializing variable with equal values and checking them for equality doesn't make a lot of sense.
 The only reason I see when something is going wrong with memory and allocated memory borders are broken, memory could be overwritten.

 So how this field is used?
 ```